 Who Are We?

 Ayesha Barmania is a long-time lover of audio storytelling, having worked in community radio and for CBC Radio for several years.

 Ayesha founded Peterborough Independent Podcasters after trying to start their own podcast and finding it frustratingly obtuse.
 Through PIP Ayesha tries to pass along some knowledge and make the process for starting a podcast friendlier.

 Jeffrey Moore is a jack of all trades with a love for education and an altruistic bend to everything he does.
-He maintains the back end of the website out of the goodness of his heart and now returns to PIP occasionally to run the workshops.
+He set up the website out of the goodness of his heart and now returns to PIP occasionally to run the workshops.